-Expanding Horizons is a guidebook that offers strategies and resources for the afterschool field on how to integrate international knowledge, skills, and experiences into its programs, and help our next generation become globally competent.
+Expanding Horizons: How to Globalize Afterschool is a guidebook that offers strategies and resources for the afterschool field on how to integrate international knowledge, skills, and experiences into its programs, and help our next generation become globally competent.

-Expanding Horizons illustrates key concepts, provide concrete examples, and suggest activities across a wide variety of content and age ranges to give a sense of the potential for global learning.
+Expanding Horizons: How to Globalize Afterschool illustrates key concepts, provide concrete examples, and suggest activities across a wide variety of content and age ranges to give a sense of the potential for global learning.
 The guide is not a curriculum, nor is it meant to be comprehensive of all subjects and areas in which afterschool programs are active.

 The ideas and recommendations in this guide are drawn from more than 100 interviews with leaders in afterschool and international education fields; a panel of expert advisors; a review of relevant materials; and visits to afterschool programs in several cities.
 Many examples were mined from internationally oriented schools that take an interdisciplary and thematic approaches to learning about the world—qualities that fit with the afterschool setting.

 The primary audiences for this guide are the leaders and directors of afterschool programs, state and regional networks, schools and districts, and coalitions and national organizations.
-Policymakers may also find the guide useful to help advocate for more opportunities to build global literacy in the afterschool field.
-The Expanding Horizons video can help you make the case and drive conversation among stakeholders.
+Policymakers may also find the guide useful to help advocate for more opportunities to build global learning in the afterschool field.

 This guide includes sections to assist you in: